 Then at sunset everyone goes to a hut in the jungle where the Taita serves up the potion in a dried gourd bowl.
 Initially the potion causes motion sickness, nausea and diarrhea which is a ritual cleansing.
-Now the Yage experience becomes something more than a recreational drug.
+The Yage experience is much more than a recreational drug.

 “First the yage cleans the body, then it cleans the soul,” Carlos told me.
 “Yage is not toxic,” he said.
 “It will not hurt you.
 People are toxic and can hurt themselves.”

 The Taita explains to the people everything that is happening.
 He listens to the people during their Yage experience.
 He is a translator of symbols, a guide and therapist.

 I got a pretty good nose for hustlers and carneys but these guys seemed legit.